 More robust, more weather-proof, and much safer.

 There’s nothing wrong with being functional.
-This stripped-down kitchen island is made with recycled wood that allows the real star of th show to stand out: Your BBQ grill.
+This stripped-down kitchen island is made with recycled wood, allowing the real star of the show to stand out: Your BBQ grill.

 If you’re going to make your own island, then you might as well go all in.

 This BBQ island does exactly that by fitting in both a built-in propane grill and a charcoal smoker.

 And why stop there?
-They’ve thrown in a sink, a refrigerator, and gas-powered cooktop.
+They’ve thrown in a sink, a refrigerator, and a gas-powered cooktop.

 Maximum economy of space, all in one unit.